Referential communication in heterogeneous communities of pre-trained visual deep networks: Setup

 \subsubsection{Training}

-In the discrete setup, the loss gradient is backpropagated to the sender through the non-differentiable message using the Gumbel-Softmax trick \cite{Jang:etal:2017} at training time.
-We fix Gumbel-Softmax temperature at 5.0, and receiver cosine temperature at 0.1, following \citeA{Dessi:etal:2021}.
-Additional experiments with discrete messages using REINFORCE are in Appendix \ref{appendix:b}.
-In the continuous setup, the message is differentiable and the error gradient can be straightforwardly backpropagated to the sender.
-In both cases, the receiver gets its error gradient from the standard cross-entropy loss, comparing its output to the ground-truth target.
+As the sender-receiver interface is continuous, the whole system can be straightforwardly trained by back-propagating the cross-entropy loss obtained by comparing the receiver output to the ground-truth target.

-Batch size is set at 64, namely the largest value we could robustly fit in GPU memory.
-As we sample distractors directly from the training device batch, on each training step the referential game is played 64 times, once with every different image in the batch as target and the 63 other images serving as distractors.
-All experiments are implemented using the EGG toolkit \cite{kharitonov:etal:2021}.
+Batch size is set at 64, the largest value we could robustly fit in GPU memory.
+As we sample distractors directly from training batches, on each training step the referential game is played 64 times, once with every different image in the batch as target and the other 63 images serving as distractors.
+All experiments are implemented using the EGG toolkit \citep{Kharitonov:etal:2019}\footnote{\url{https://github.com/facebookresearch/EGG}, scripts from our experiments are in ./egg/zoo/pop}.
+All parameters needed to reproduce our experiments with the toolkit (both the continuous setup reported here, and the discrete one discussed in Appendix \ref{appendix:disc}) can be found in Appendix \ref{appendix:hyperparameters}.
+Evidence of training convergence is provided in Appendix \ref{appendix:grad} in terms of gradient evolution profiles.
+Appendix \ref{app:augmentations-hard-distractors} reports results for variants of training in which we used image augmentations and hard distractors.

-In both continuous and discrete cases, the sender converges through training to a deterministic policy emitting a message (one-hot or continuous vector) for any input image.
-We refer to such a policy as the \textit{communication protocol}.